-- The potential of developing hypoplastic (underdeveloped) lungs (source).
+- The potential of developing hypoplastic (underdeveloped) lungs.

 When babies are born with inadequate lung capacity, they can’t get enough oxygen.
-This can involve serious complications and can be fatal.
+This can involve severe complications and can be fatal.

 What Causes It?

-- Baby’s kidneys not functioning correctly or they are malformed (amniotic fluid volume is mostly urine in late pregnancy).
+- The baby’s kidneys are not functioning correctly or are malformed (when the amniotic fluid volume is mostly urine in late pregnancy).

 - Procedures such as chorionic villus sampling (CVS).
-This is a test which samples placental tissue and can detect a significant amount of disorders (source).
+This test samples placental tissue and can detect a significant amount of disorders (4).

-- Preterm premature rupture of membranes (PPROM).
-Basically, a medical term for preterm labor.
+- Preterm premature rupture of membranes (PPROM) — a medical term for preterm breaking of water.